bcace/ochre/README.md

 ## Race conditions in ABM

-This is the primary focus of Ochre because I believe that race conditions are ubiquitous in ABM, and ABM modeling tools that don't address race conditions in some way seem to me a bit... incomplete.
+This is the primary focus of Ochre since race conditions are ubiquitous in ABM, and ABM modeling tools that don't address race conditions in some way seem to me a bit... incomplete.

-At each simulation step agents interact with each other, and each of those interactions is a parallel logical process during which agent state is changed.
-Since we want to keep the simulation deterministic, varying the number of threads or physical processes in which those logical processes are executed should not change the simulation results or the sequence of states the model goes through.
+At each simulation step agents interact with each other, and each of those interactions is a parallel logical process from which agent state is changed.
+Since we want to keep the simulation deterministic, varying the number of threads or physical processes in which those logical processes are executed should not change simulation results or the sequence of states the model goes through.

 Most efficient interaction between agents can be achieved by direct exchange of data in shared memory, which introduces the possibility of [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race).
 Data races are usually resolved by either not accessing memory directly (message passing), reading and writing using atomic operations, or simply executing everything sequentially.
 Either way, we solve data races by sequencing reads and writes and in effect transform the problem from data races into race conditions.